Mucosal Immunology Committee

 Mucosal Immunology Journal

 Professor Graham Jackson is considered one of the pioneers in mucosal immunology in Australia.
 In his memory, the Mucosal Immunology SIG rewards the best poster or oral presentation by a research student or postdoctoral investigator in the area of Mucosal Immunology, presented at the ASI SIG Workshop or the ASI Mucosal Immunology Symposium.
 Postgraduate students and postdoctoral investigators (with up to 8 years research experience after award of PhD) who are ASI members are eligible to apply.
 The presentations are assessed on excellence and originality of scientific content in Mucosal Immunology and clarity of the presentation by a panel of peers, none of whom is a past or present supervisor of any applicant.
 The Graham Jackson Memorial Mucosal Immunology Prize is valued at $250 each and presented at the annual ASI meeting.
-From time to time, the Society for Mucosal Immunology sponsors one of more poster prizes up to the value of $500.
-These prizes may be used to finance attendance at the international meeting of the Society for Mucosal Immunology.
 The application procedure for these prizes will be advertised with the annual ASI meeting registration details.
 The Mucosal Immunology SIG maintains close ties with the international Society for Mucosal Immunology.
 For more information: http://www.socmucimm.org

 2023 Mucosal Immunology and Microbiome Symposium Award Winners

 |Melody Dobrinin||Best lightning talk|